Stephen Hawking(1942-2018), Theoretical Physicist

 Mathematician and theoretical physicist.
-Since 1979 Hawking has been Lucasian Professor of Mathematics at Cambridge University, a post famously held by Sir Isaac Newton.
+Hawking was Lucasian Professor of Mathematics at Cambridge University, a post famously held by Sir Isaac Newton.
 His early research on relativity led him to study the Big Bang, the creation of the universe and black holes.
-He has a progressive neuromotor disease, amyotrophic lateral sclerosis (ALS).
-He uses a wheelchair and speaks through an electronic voice synthesizer.
-Hawking continues to work and has produced several best-selling books including A Brief History of Time (1988), Black Holes and Baby Universes (1993) and The Universe in a Nutshell (2001).
-His life is the subject of a 2014 film, The Theory of Everything.
+He had a progressive neuromotor disease, amyotrophic lateral sclerosis (ALS).
+He used a wheelchair and spoke through an electronic voice synthesizer.
+Hawking produced several best-selling books including A Brief History of Time (1988), Black Holes and Baby Universes (1993) and The Universe in a Nutshell (2001).
+His life was the subject of a 2014 film, The Theory of Everything.

 Watch a film clip on the sitter from the BBC Archive in the Media section below